A zoo has been trying to pair two pandas for 10 years. When the coronavirus closed the zoo, the pandas finally

 “Since the end of March, Ying Ying began to spend more time playing in the water, while Le Le left scent marks around his habitat and searched the area for the smell of Ying Ying”, says the press release.

-Although it is still too early to tell if a baby panda is on the way, staff are closely monitoring Ying Ying’s body and behavioral changes.
+Although it is still too early to tell if a baby panda is on its way, Ying Ying’s body and behavioral changes are closely monitored.

 “If successful, signs of pregnancy, including hormone level changes and behavioral changes, can be seen as early as the end of June, although there is always a chance that Ying Ying may experience pseudo-pregnancy. “said Boos.